PrasannaPulakurthi/Foreground-Background-Augmentation/SFDA/README.md

 ## Training and Testing

 Source training instructions are present in the `scripts_win/train_PACS_source.sh` file.
-We also provide the pre-trained source models, which can be downloaded from [GoogleDrive](https://drive.google.com/drive/folders/1hJ5sokuIgRRK2POaGd4I2M88YpioMjA4?usp=sharing).
+We also provide the pre-trained source models, which can be downloaded from [Hugging Face](https://huggingface.co/prasannareddyp/DRA-PACS/tree/main).

 Single and Multi-target training instructions are present in the `scripts_win/train_PACS_target.sh` file.